ahandsel/No-Server-Data-Visualization/BarChartRace/README.md

-# No Server Data Visualization: Build a Bar Chart Race Project!
+# Build a Bar Chart Race Project
 Thank you for attending our **Kintone x Bar Chart Race** workshop!

 ## amCharts & Kintone References